- Bodily injury coverage for one person in the amount of $15,000;

 - Examining medical records.

 Some crashes are more complex and challenging to investigate.
-For example, accidents involving multiple vehicles or semi-trucks can be difficult to investigate.
+For example, accidents involving semi-trucks or multiple vehicles can be difficult to investigate.
 The sooner an attorney can begin to investigate the cause of the accident, the better chance you have of recovering evidence before it is lost or destroyed.
 Memories can fade, and eyewitnesses can relocate making it difficult to find them.

 Recovering Compensation for an Accident Claim